srcnalt/BezierCurve/README.md

 # BezierCurve
-Bezier curve creator scripted in LUA
+Simple bezier curve creator between two vectors.
+Scripted in LUA using Love2D.

 ### Usage
 - **right mouse click:** add a point to the screen